 I consider my work to be an intricate part me.
-My ideals, thoughts, convictions, emotions, experiences, insecurities, hopes, rejections, disappointments, and passions all manifest themselves in my work and defining an aspect of who I am as a human as well as an artist.
+My ideals, thoughts, convictions, emotions, experiences, insecurities, hopes, rejections, disappointments, and passions all manifest themselves in my work defining an aspect of who I am as a human as well as an artist.
 This is beautiful, freeing, and completely terrifying.

 As the artist, I’m vulnerable.
 I feel far more exposed with my own art than I ever did nude in front of a camera or a room full of classmates.
-That might sound silly or pretentious but it’s the most accurate way I can explain ‘naked carly art’.
+That may seem absurd but it’s the most accurate way I can explain ‘naked carly art’.